 Join in the conversation using Twitter, Facebook, or Instagram.

-We will be accepting volunteers to help judge the 14 events and as usual you will receive breakfast, lunch and best of all, this year's Tournament of Technology T-shirt!
+We will be accepting volunteers to help judge the Tournament events and as usual you will receive breakfast, lunch and best of all, this year's Tournament of Technology T-shirt!

-The online judging takes place between March 2nd and March 7th and the in-person judging will take place at the Live Event Location (TBD) on March 17th!
+The online judging takes place between March 7th and March 11th and the in-person judging will take place at the Live Event at Roosevelt High School on March 17th, 2018!

 The criteria for being a judge is simple:

-Be willing to judge one of the 14 events online between March 2nd and March 7th, or show up on Saturday, March 17th to support our students and witness their excitement and competitive spirit
+Be willing to judge one of the Tournament events online between March 7th and March 11th, or show up to judge on Saturday, March 17th to support our students and witness their excitement and competitive spirit

 Be prepared to be amazed at what our middle school students can accomplish in the areas of video, robotics, 3D Design and more

-Be willing to work collaboratively in judging groups of 2 or 3 to score one of the 14 events
+Be willing to work collaboratively in judging groups of 2 or 3 to score one of the Tournament events